The history of Credit Cards in the 80s and 90s

 The beginning of the first credit card

-80s credit cardsOpens in a new tab.
+80s credit cards

 We can trace credit cards back to the 1950s.
 It was during this time that various companies started issuing cards to customers as a way of encouraging them to shop more frequently.
 The idea behind this was that if people had access to credit, they would be more likely to make purchases.
 One of the first companies to offer credit cards was Diners Club.